 Sauteeing onions and carrots in beef drippings.

 Then pop in a couple of tablespoons of tomato paste.
-Stir it all around so the veg gets coated and allow it to brown a little bit and enrich that fond.
+Stir it all around so the veg gets coated, and allow it to brown a little bit and enrich that fond.
+Sprinkle a little flour on top.
+This will help thicken the gravy.

 Adding flour to the vegetables to make a roux.

 Then stir in half a beer, using your spoon to scrape up those browned bits.
-The beer adds incredible flavor but it also helps to pull that fond up, bringing its toasty-brown flavor into the gravy and making your pot easy to clean.
+The beer adds incredible flavor, but it also helps to pull that fond up, bringing its toasty-brown flavor into the gravy and making your pot easy to clean.

 Deglazing the pot with beer.